Study association Suus

 The board is currently comprised of:

-• Raoul Titulaer – Secretary
+• Jamie Campos – Secretary

-• The Social Activity Committee
+• The Social Committee

 • The Excursion Committee

 We also host a platform for many student-initiated clubs that you can join in the areas of sports, culture, and arts and crafts.
-These are accessible for our members to meet in a less formalised way and allow you to further pursue your hobbies outside of the solitary environment in which they may usually be pursued.
+These are accessible for our members to meet in a less formalised way and allow you to further pursue your hobbies outside of the solitary environment in which they may usually be followed.